deepset-ai/haystack-core-integrations/integrations/langfuse/README.md

     print(response["tracer"]["trace_url"])
 ```

-In this example, we add the `LangfuseComponent` to the pipeline with the name "tracer".
+In this example, we add the `LangfuseConnector` to the pipeline with the name "tracer".
 Each run of the pipeline produces one trace viewable on the Langfuse website with a specific URL.
 The trace captures the entire execution context, including the prompts, completions, and metadata.

 ## Trace Visualization